-Escalators are handy devices to travel from one floor to the next when you are carrying bags, making them perfect for large retail stores and airports.
+Escalators are handy devices to travel from one floor to the next when carrying bags, which makes them perfect for large retail stores and airports.
 There are over 30,000 escalators in the U.S., each handling an average of 3,000 people per hour.
-Although they can reduce the strain of climbing stairs, they also use powerful machinery with many moving parts that can be dangerous to their riders, both young and old.
+Although escalators can reduce the strain of climbing stairs, they require powerful machinery with many moving parts that can be dangerous to their riders.

-Rosenfeld Injury Lawyers regularly prosecutes Chicago personal injury cases involving injuries sustained in escalator accidents.
-Our attorneys will investigate and prosecute your escalator accident case without any out-of-pocket expense on your part as we receive a fee only when there is a recovery for you.
-Contact our office today to receive a free case review of an Illinois escalator accident case involving yourself or your child.
+Rosenfeld Injury Lawyers LLC regularly prosecutes Chicago personal injury cases involving injuries sustained in escalator accidents.
+Our attorneys will investigate and litigate your escalator accident case without any out-of-pocket expense on your part.
+We are paid for our legal services only when we have secure your monetary recovery on your behalf.
+Contact our office today to receive a free case review of an Illinois escalator accident case involving yourself or your family.

 Escalators Particularly Dangerous for Children

-Escalators are intriguing to children and look more like a carnival ride instead of a convenience device in their imaginative young minds.
+Escalators are intriguing to children and look more like a carnival ride instead of a convenient device in an imaginative young mind.
 However, small hands, feet and fingers are easily trapped and crushed in the moving parts of these devices, making them especially dangerous for children.